eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 tracking the User's behaviour.

-The attestation formats required to be supported in the ARF are specified in ISO/IEC 18013-5 \[ISO18013-5\] and "SD-JWT-based Verifiable Credentials (SD-JWT VC)" \[SD-JWT VC\].
-Both of these formats enable selective disclosure of attributes by making use of so-called salted-attribute hashes.
-For more information on this technique, see
+The attestation formats required to be supported in the ARF are specified in ISO/IEC 18013-5 [ISO18013-5], "SD-JWT-based Verifiable Credentials (SD-JWT VC)" [SD-JWT VC] and “W3C Verifiable Credentials Data Model 1.1 (W3C VCDM 1.1)” [W3C VCDM 1.1].
+Selective disclosure of attributes is achievable, in particular by making use of so-called salted-attribute hashes.
+For more information on this technique, see [ETSI 119476].
-\[ETSI 119476\].
 In a nutshell, the idea is that an Attestation Provider does not sign the attribute values directly, but instead signs a collection of hash values, where each hash is calculated over the concatenation of an attribute value and a unique salt.
 This allows the